python-cmd2/cmd2/docs/features/argument_processing.rst

 With this code::

-   import argparse
-   from cmd2 import with_argparser
+   from cmd2 import Cmd2ArgumentParser, with_argparser

-   argparser = argparse.ArgumentParser()
+   argparser = Cmd2ArgumentParser()
    argparser.add_argument('tag', help='tag')
    argparser.add_argument('content', nargs='+', help='content to surround with tag')
    @with_argparser(argparser)